CorpseCodesFr/Vangaurd-Calculator-/README.md

 ## Run Online:

-1. Fork the project on Replit, Glitch, or copy the code and host it on any website.
+1. Fork the project on Replit, Glitch, or copy and host the code on any website.
 2. Execute the code from the calculator to conceal it.
 3. Enter `1+1` into the calculator.
 4. Press "=" to see it in action.